 Since 1926, most American homes have relied on garage door openers to secure their properties.
-However, in the last few years media has claimed that garage doors can be easily hacked.
-Today, Orlando locksmith will take the time to investigate if garage doors openers can be hacked.
+However, in the last few years, hackers say it’s possible to get in.
+Today Sy King, Orlando locksmith will take the time to investigate if garage doors openers are hack proof.

-Before we go into details about garage door vulnerabilities, locksmith in Orlando will go back to basics and explain how garage door openers were developed.
+Before we go into details about garage door vulnerabilities, our locksmith in Orlando team will go back to basics and explain how garage door openers work.
 Garage door openers became popular after World War II.
 These openers involved a wired switch that was run from the door motor to a button that was pressed from the inside of the vehicle.

-Later in the 1960’s, since automatic doors were highly popular, manufacturers realized that all doors used the same code and any remote opener could open them.
+Later in the 1960’s automatic doors were highly popular.
+But manufacturers realized that all doors used the same code and any remote opener could open them.
 This mechanism led thieves to buy few control remotes from different manufacturers to access people’s homes.
-As this represented a significant security concern, the garage industry was forced to develop new garage openers with changeable codes.
+This became a security concern for the garage industry.
+Due to this, the industry developed it new changeable codes.

 Manufacturers designed new door openers with a code that was able to be re-written into a personalized code by the owner.
 The new programmable devices had a series of up to 12 switches that could be set to create a unique code, meaning that there were up to 4,096 possible codes that would reduce the possibility of thieves matching a garage code with a standard remote.